kubernetes-sigs/wg-device-management/k8srm-prototype/open-questions.md

 - Will the inlined pointer be OK for the DeviceClaimInstance one-of?
 - The way management pods are handled is clunky at best.
 A separate top-level type still seems cleaner.
+  - klueska: Another way to handle this, based on how it is done today in classic DRA, would be the following:
+    - Move the AdminAccess flag back into the class.
+    - We define a particular annotation, something like `device-class-taint` on the class.
+    - When a user uses a tainted class in a claim, a corresponding namespace annotation, something like `device-class-toleration` must be present on the namespace, or the scheduler will not satisfy the claim.
+    - This allows the cluster administrator some control over the namespaces in which these special types of claims can be used.
+    - It can also allow them to control access to specific classes for other reasons (for example, reservations or very expensive hardware, etc.)
 - Should classes be just (or nearly) as expressive as claims?
 For example, should the `oneOf` logic be something that can be encapsulated in a class?
 - Do we need BlockSize now?
 What about IntRange?